Sport in Leicester

 Sport in Leicester, United Kingdom includes a variety of professional and amateur sports.

+The city of Leicester has a successful record in sport.
+In 2016, it was named the UK's Greatest Sporting City, and in 2008, it was named as a European City of Sport.

 Professional and semi professional sports teams include: Leicester Tigers (rugby union), Leicester City (football), Leicester Riders (basketball), Leicester Warriors (basketball), Leicester Lions (speedway), and the Leicestershire County Cricket Club.

 Sports clubs include: Leicester Coritanian A.C. (athletics) and Leicester Penguins Swimming Club who were awarded Sports Club of the Year by the Leicester Mercury at their annual sports awards for 2007 and 2008.

 Leicester Racecourse is located to the south of the city in Oadby.

-A statue was erected in the town centre commemorating Sporting Success in the year (1996) when Leicester City won the Coca-Cola Cup, Leicester Tigers won the Pilkington Cup, and Leicestershire won the County Championship.
+A statue was erected in the town centre commemorating Sporting Success in the year 1996 when Leicester City won the Football League Cup, Leicester Tigers won the Pilkington Cup, and Leicestershire won the County Championship.

 Rugby union

 Leicester Tigers on Welford Road are one of the most successful Rugby Union teams in Europe, having won the European Cup twice, the first tier of English rugby ten times, and the Anglo-Welsh Cup eight times.
 Notable former players include England's Rugby World Cup winning captain Martin Johnson, Neil Back, Dean Richards and Austin Healey.